eveilyeverafter/HMMancestry/README.md

-Package hmmspore (dev)
+Package fbgenotyper (dev)
 =============

-ATTN: hmmspore is in the middle of a complete overhaul as we optimize code for speed and improve functionality (e.g., added support for non-yeast species and diploids).
+ATTN: fbgenotyper is in the middle of a complete overhaul as we optimize code for speed and improve functionality (e.g., added support for non-yeast species and diploids).
 For now please consider this package "experimental".

-The package hmmspore was designed to infer recombination breakpoints, hotspots, and coldspots in high-throughput, next-generation sequence data, even when sequencing coverage is relatively low.
-Currently, hmmspore handles two types of data, both from yeast matings:
+The package fbgenotyper was designed to infer recombination breakpoints, hotspots, and coldspots in high-throughput, next-generation sequence data, even when sequencing coverage is relatively low.
+Currently, fbgenotyper handles two types of data, both from yeast matings:

 1) Haploid yeast data where each of four spores of a tetrad are genotyped.
 * Low throughput for the experimenter since it requires tetrad dissection.